wisigonzalez/zemoga-test-ui/README.md

 - The successful voting message does not work.
 This I did not do due to lack of time.

+- If you want to verify the translations of the CMS, go to the index.js file in the pages folder and modify the parameter cmsLocales.en by cmsLocales.es

 # License

 MIT